100+ Application Areas in Human Behavior Research

 - Lesion studies: Assess brain states and cognitive impairment of patients suffering from brain lesions.
 Evaluate surgery success and rehabilitation training.

-- Cochlear Implant and hearing aid training: Use biometrics to assess outcomes of surgical procedures restoring hearing, for example using sound or language stimuli.
+- Cochlear Implant and hearing aid training: Use biosensors to assess outcomes of surgical procedures restoring hearing, for example using sound or language stimuli.

-- Traumatic brain injuries: Utilize biometric sensors such as eye tracking, facial expression analysis and EEG to help diagnose and assess brain injuries and head traumas.
+- Traumatic brain injuries: Utilize biosensors such as eye tracking, facial expression analysis and EEG to help diagnose and assess brain injuries and head traumas.

 - Vestibular and motor diseases: Utilize mobile eye tracking in conjunction with EEG to assess vestibular/balance diseases in older patients.